reema0814/Azure-Synapse-Analytics-Day/README.md

     ![The lab environment details are displayed.](https://github.com/anushabc/Azure-Synapse-Analytics-Day/blob/v2/media/env1.png?raw=true "Lab Environment")

-2. Select **Virtual Machines** under the **Resources** tab to start the Virtual Machine (VM) provided for this lab.
+2. Select **Virtual Machine** under the **Resources** tab to start the Virtual Machine (VM) provided for this lab.
 However, you do not need to use the VM to complete the lab.
 It is there for your convenience to make it easier to sign into Azure if you have an existing account and do not want to log out of it.

     ![The Virtual Machines are displayed and the Play button is highlighted.](https://github.com/anushabc/Azure-Synapse-Analytics-Day/blob/v2/media/env2.png?raw=true "Start Virtual Machine")